-Sally McManus is a Research Associate at NatCen
+Author of this blog - Sally McManus, a Research Associate at NatCen.

 Before the early 1990s, the prevalence of mental illness in England was unknown.
 The data simply didn’t exist, especially in relation to undiagnosed or untreated conditions.